Skip to Content

 Therefore, we’ll skip the interactive demo for this specific pattern and focus our interactive efforts on Account Abstraction later in the tutorial, which better represents the current state-of-the-art for gasless experiences.

-1. The Relayer Dependency (Centralization & Trust): Your entire gasless flow depends on that Relayer service being online, funded, and trustworthy.
-If the Relayer goes down, your users can’t perform gasless actions.
-You are essentially trusting and relying on this specific off-chain infrastructure.
-This is a stark contrast to the ERC-4337 model (which we’ll explore later), where a decentralized network of ā€œBundlersā€ can pick up requests, removing single points of failure.
-You’re often locked into the specific API and requirements of your chosen Relayer.
+1. Centralization and Trust: Your gasless flow depends on your relayer service being online, funded, and trustworthy.
+If the relayer goes down, your users can’t perform gasless actions.
+This is different from the ERC-4337 model, which uses a decentralized network of “bundlers” and removes single points of failure.
+You are often locked into the API and requirements of your chosen relayer.

 Complexity & Security